 Most of the cue balls out there were specially built in a way that the pool table can recognize the difference between the white ball from the other numbered balls.
 However, they are times especially when the cue ball does not contain the tiny magnets for the pool table to realize and pull the cue ball to its rightful path, it can sometimes confuse the table leading to the wrong channelling of the cue ball.

-It’s always best when ordering or buying a replacement cue ball to state the exact name of the set of billiard ball brands and name to them so that they can properly instruct you.
+It’s always perfect when ordering or buying a replacement cue ball to state the exact name of the set of billiard ball brands and name to them so that they can properly instruct you.
 This is not an often occurring problem but it does happen from time to time when persons replace their cue ball.

 The Full Mechanics Of How It’s Done ( Coin Operated Tables)